Maffypeterp/Network-Traffic-Analysis-with-Wireshark/README.md

 ## Objective

-Network traffic analysis project aimed to capture and analyze real-time network traffic using Wireshark.
-Identify and interpret common network protocols (e.g., TCP, UDP, HTTP, DNS).
-Recognize abnormal or suspicious traffic patterns indicating potential security threats.
-To enhance understanding of packet-level communication and network behavior.
+Network traffic analysis project involved capturing and analyzing network traffic using Wireshark to evaluate network behavior, identify potential performance issues, and detect any abnormal or suspicious activity.
+The goal was to gain practical experience in traffic capture, protocol analysis, and threat detection, while also understanding network behavior in a real-world environment..

 ### Skills Learned